medasmarathon/challenge-app/README.md

 ## Other API

+Form config change can be done

+by go to `/config/` and change with UI,

-Form config change can be done by a POST request to `/api/config` with JSON body, like
+or by a POST request to `/api/config` with JSON body, like

 ```json
 {
     "id": 1,